michaeljmcd/blutwurst/doc/intro.md

 As shown in [Handling Codes], this also extends to generators defined at the command line.

+### Generating Data in XML Format

+Passing a `--format` value of `xml` will cause the exported data to be written in XML format.

+    blutwurst --format xml <other options>

+Each distinct document will be written to a separate file.

 ## Reference

 The current list of options can be viewed with the `--help` switch.
 For convenience's sake,